 RAYMOND DE FELITTA – 1991 FELLOW

 Raymond wrote and directed Two Family House from his Nicholl Fellowship year script.
-His films as a writer-director include the Oscar-nominated short film Bronx Cheer, Cafe Society and City Island, as well as the feature documentaries 'Tis Autumn: The Search for Jackie Paris and Booker's Place: A Mississippi Story.
-Raymond co-wrote Shadow of Doubt, and he directed The Thing About My Folks and Rob the Mob, which was released in March of 2014.
+His films as a writer-director include the Oscar-nominated short film Bronx Cheers, Cafe Society and City Island, as well as the feature documentaries 'Tis Autumn: The Search for Jackie Paris and Booker's Place: A Mississippi Story.
+Raymond co-wrote Shadow of Doubt.
+He also directed the ABC miniseries Madoff, Rob the Mob, The Thing About My Folk.
+He authored the paperback City Island and Two Family House Two Screenplays: And Too Much Information About the Making and Selling of Two Independent Films.

 ROBERT EDWARDS – 2001 FELLOW

-Robert directed Land of the Blind from his Nicholl entry script; the film premiered at the International Film Festival Rotterdam.
-He also wrote and produced the documentary Sumo East and West.
-Robert wrote and directed When I Live My Life Over Again, currently in post-production, and wrote and is producing the documentary The Last Laugh, currently in production.
+Robert directed Land of the Blind from his Nicholl entry script.
+He also wrote and directed One More Time.
+Robert wrote and produced the documentary Sumo East and West and co-wrote and produced the documentary The Last Laugh.

 RONALD EMMONS – 1991 FELLOW